Kim Geun-chol

-Kim Geun-Chol (born June 24, 1983) is South Korean footballer who plays for PTT Rayong in the Thai Division 1 League.
+Kim Geun-Chol (born June 24, 1983) is a South Korean footballer who plays for PTT Rayong in the Thai Division 1 League.
 He was regarded as one of the decent young midfielders.
 And he had a competitive relationship with Daejeon Citizen midfielder Kwon Jip, who had a role of playmaker in Dongbuk High school.

 Kim previously played for Shonan Bellmare in the J2 League.